Overview

 For several years, classic Google Hangouts had been a part of Google at U-M and integrated with Google Mail.
 Google Chat is the updated, team-based experience that has replaced classic Hangouts at U-M, including within Gmail.

 Google Chat facilitates both direct messaging and team-based collaboration within U-M Google.
 Google Chat lets any U-M Google user chat with individuals, send group messages, and collaborate with teams.
 You can use Google Chat on the web, desktop app, mobile devices, and in Gmail.
-This document provides an overview of the current features, functionality, and limitations of Google Chat to help you get started.
+This document provides an overview of Google Chat's current features, functionality, and limitations to help you get started.

 Note: Google Chat is a Google Workspace for Education core service.
 It is free, covered under U-M's agreement with Google, and can be used for certain kinds of sensitive data.